safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 | Signature Length | 32    | 0000000000000000000000000000000000000000000000000000000000000082                                                                                                                                                                                                     | The length of the signature.
 82 hex is 130 in decimal                                                                                            |
 | Signature        | 130   | 023d1746ed548e90f387a6b8ddba26e6b80a78d5bfbc36e5bfcbfd63e136f8071db6e91c037fa36bde72159138bbb74fc359b35eb515e276a7c0547d5eaa042520d3e6565e5590641db447277243cf24711dce533cfcaaf3a64415dcb9fa309fbf2de1ae4709c6450752acc0d45e01b67b55379bdf4e3dc32b2d89ad0a60c231d61f | Signature bytes that are verified by the signature verifier (130 bytes are represented by 260 characters in an hex string)                       |

-The decomposition appears unchanged, but there are two changes: the signature length has doubled because there are now two signatures, and the signature itself is a concatenation of the two regular signatures.
+The table looks very similar to the previous one, but there are two changes:

+- The _signature length_ has doubled because this Safe needs two signatures.
+- The _signature_ value is a concatenation of the two regular signatures.

 We're finished.
 Let's add the signature to the original transaction.